Florida State Seminoles: Overview

-Florida State Athletics began in 1902 when the then Florida State College football teams played three seasons.
+Florida State Athletics were founded in 1902 when the then-Florida State College football teams played three seasons.
 The 1905 Buckman Act reorganized the existing seven Florida colleges into three institutions, segregated by race and gender.
 As a result of this reorganization, the coeducational Florida State College was renamed the Florida State College for Women.
 The Florida State University again became a co-ed institution in 1947 with most of the newly enrolled male students back from service in World War II.
 Athletic programs resumed and Florida State fielded its first football team in 43 years with FSU facing Stetson on October 18, 1947.

-Florida State was a founding member of the Dixie Conference, in 1948, when other southern institutions seeking to create a "purely amateur" athletic conference based on the principle of complete amateurism, with no athletic scholarships.
-Three years later, FSU left the conference to become an independent, having won ten conference titles including three in football and two in men's track and field.
+Florida State was a founding member of the Dixie Conference, in 1948, when other southern institutions sought to create a "purely amateur" athletic conference based on the principle of complete amateurism, with no athletic scholarships.
+Three years later, Florida State left the conference to become an independent, having won ten conference titles including three in football and two in men's track and field.

-In 1976, Florida State joined the Metro Conference in all sports except football, which remained independent.
+In 1976, Florida State joined the Metro Conference for all sports except football, which remained independent.
 For fifteen years FSU competed and won sixty-eight conference titles as well as five national titles including two in softball, two in women's track and field, and one in women's golf.

 Since 1991, Florida State has been a member of the Atlantic Coast Conference.
 Since joining the conference, FSU has won ninety-six ACC titles and nine national titles including three in football, three in men's track and field, two in soccer, and one in softball.
-After the 2005 conference expansion was complete, FSU was placed in the newly formed Atlantic Division.
+After the 2005 conference expansion was finished, FSU was placed in the newly formed Atlantic Division.
+The ACC discontinued divisions in 2023.

 Florida State's school colors of garnet and gold are a merging of the university's past.
 In 1904 and 1905, the Florida State College won football championships wearing purple and gold uniforms.
 When FSC became Florida State College for Women in 1905, the FSCW student body selected crimson as the official school color.
 The administration in 1905 took crimson and combined it with the recognizable purple of the championship football teams to achieve the color garnet.
 The garnet and gold colors were first used on an FSU uniform in a 14–6 loss to Stetson on October 18, 1947.

-On April 11, 2014, as part of the university's 'Ignition Tradition' rebranding of the program, white and black were added to the official school colors.
+On April 11, 2014, as part of the university's rebranding of the program, white and black were added to the official school colors.
 The addition of the two colors is to better represent the colors present on the flag of the Seminole Tribe of Florida.
+Florida State also uses turquoise on special occasions in various sports to honor the Seminole Tribe as the color represents "harmony, friendship, and fellowship" within Native American culture.